May 21, 2018; revised May 23, 2018; November 19, 2021; July 23, 2022

 - The correct title appears in the Pāli/Sinhala Buddha Jayanthi Tipiṭaka Series XXIII, Angutttara Nikāya (Part 6, p.586).

-- One needs to map out what needs to be done to stop future suffering and follow that path.
-There are no easy solutions like sitting down in a quiet place and just chanting or even meditating, even though that should be a part of the whole process.
+- One must map out what must be done to stop future suffering and follow that path.
+There are no easy solutions like sitting down in a quiet place and just chanting or meditating, even though that should be a part of the whole process.

 - This step-by-step process is summarized clearly in the sutta.